szaumoor/ZSTweaks/README.md

 <summary><b>One-handed Sword Tweaks</b></summary>

-**Component 1125:** Make Ninjato of the Scarlet Brothehood +3 available for other classes and alignments
+**Component 1125:** Make Ninjato of the Scarlet available for non-monks and improve it slightly, especially for monks

 This makes this sword usable by non-monks of any alignment.
-Monks are not really implemented to take too much advantage of weapons anyway (in vanilla game).
+Additionally, the sword gets the following two traits for every user:

+- Inflicts +1 poison damage per hit
+- Speed Factor of 0

+And for Monks only, additionally:

+- +5% critical hit chances while holding this weapon
+- +2 THAC0 bonus, +2 extra for off-hand weapons

 **Component 1126:** Make Blackrazor able to hit targets immune to +3